polytope-labs/sc-simnode/README.md

 fn main() {
     substrate_simnode::parachain_node::<YourRuntimeChainInfo, _>(|node| async move {
-        // node is a handle to the running subsystems, use it to do whatever you want.
+        // node is a handle to the running subsystems, use it to:
+        // - submit transactions to the transaction pool, from any on-chain account
+        // - seal blocks
+        // - inspect pallet state
+        // - revert blocks
     });
 }